Roulette Betting Odds

 The Meaning of the Odds

-Many people consider that “odds” and “probability” are the same, but that is not the case.
-There is a slight, but essential difference between these two.
-The odds represent the possibility of a particular event to happening as opposed to the possibility of the same event not to occurring.
+Many people believe that “odds” and “probability” are the same, but they are not.
+There is a subtle yet essential difference between the two.
+Odds compare the likelihood of an event occurring with the likelihood of it not occurring.

 The Odds in All Variations of Roulette

-In fact, it should be mentioned that there is a slight difference between the odds.
-There are odds for and odds against.
-When the numbers are everything but even, the difference is quite tangible.
-Every seasoned player has no problem making the distinction between “odds for winning are 1:2” and “odds against winning are 2:1”.
+It is important to distinguish between odds “for” and odds “against”.
+When the numbers are uneven, the difference is significant.
+Experienced players easily differentiate between “odds for winning are 1:2” and “odds against winning are 2:1”.

 The payout is always higher when the chances of winning are lower.
-Let’s assume that you are about to place a straight-up bet, which means you place your bet only on one particular number out of 38 possibilities (for the American roulette).
-Thus, your chances to win are 1 to 37 or 1:37, i.e. the odds for winning are 1 to 37 and the odds against winning are 37 to 1.
-But if you win the bet, you will get a 35:1 payout, because of the profit of the casino, also known as the house edge.
+Suppose you place a straight-up bet on the American wheel, wagering on a single number out of 38.
+Your odds of winning are 1 to 37 (or 1:37), while the odds against you are 37 to 1.
+If you win, the casino pays 35:1, keeping the difference as its profit, known as the house edge.

-If you place an even-money bet, like red/black, then the chances to win are 18 against 20 possible chances to lose (18 black numbers plus 2 green zero-numbered pockets).
+If you place an even-money bet, like red/black, then your chances of winning are 18 against 20 chances of losing (18 coloured numbers plus 2 green zero pockets).
 Therefore, the odds for winning are 18:20.
-The payout, though, is 18:18, because the house takes 2-unit profit (1 for each zero-numbered pocket).
-The same is valid for the even/odd bets, because zero as a number is neither even, nor odd.
-If you place your bet on even numbers, you have 18 chances to win and 20 to lose (the odd numbers and the two zeroes).
-Thus, the odds for winning are 18 against 20 possible ways to lose.
-But the payout is again 18:18 after the house takes its 2-unit profit.
+The payout, however, is 18:18 because the house keeps a two-unit profit (one for each zero pocket).
+The same logic applies to even/odd bets, because zero is neither even nor odd.
+If you bet on even numbers, you have 18 chances to win and 20 to lose (the odd numbers plus the two zeros).
+Thus, the odds for winning are 18 to 20, and the payout is again 18:18 after the house takes its two-unit profit.

 Roulette Odds and Payout | |||